C$ 354 Find Cheap Flights from Toronto to Peru

 The average price of all round-trip flights from Toronto to Peru clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Toronto to Peru, look for departures on Sundays and avoid leaving on a Monday, as it's usually the priciest day.
-When flying back from Peru, Tuesday is the cheapest day to fly and Wednesday is the most expensive.
+If you are looking for a flight deal from Toronto to Peru, look for departures on Thursdays and avoid leaving on a Monday, as it's usually the priciest day.
+When flying back from Peru, Friday is the cheapest day to fly and Tuesday is the most expensive.

 How far in advance should I book a flight from Toronto to Peru?